EBS 2026 수능특강 영어독해연습 6강

 10 영어를 부가적인 언어로 배우는 사람들을 교육할 때 유의점

-We ____ all able to think of words which have changed their meanings, or acquired additional meanings, in our own lifetimes, such as the changes in the use of words like chip, grass, joint and hardware.
+We are all able to think of words which have changed their meanings, or acquired additional meanings, in our own lifetimes, such as ____ changes in the use of words like chip, grass, joint and hardware.

-For those who are learning English as an additional language, ____ of English forms and structures, and their meanings may pose difficulties, or even may be tinged with aspects of meaning from the characteristics owned by the native tongue.
+For those who are learning English as an additional language, apprehension of English forms and structures, and their meanings may pose difficulties, or even may be tinged with aspects of meaning from the characteristics owned by ____ native tongue.

-However, it is important for those teaching children at ____ stages of the acquisition of English in our schools to attend to building the understanding of meanings behind the labels of the words and phrases being taught.
+However, it is important for those teaching children at early stages of the acquisition of English in our schools to ____ to building the understanding of meanings behind the labels of the words and phrases being taught.

 11 지연된 만족